aiidateam/aiida-quantumespresso/docs/source/howto/run_pwbands.md

 ```

 The workchain will automatically:
-1. (Optionally) Relax the structure if `relax` inputs are provided.
-This feauture will be removed in the future version of the `aiida-quantumespresso` plugin.
-Then, one has to run a relaxation using the `PwRelaxWorkChain` and supply the relaxed structure to the `PwBandsWorkChain.
-2. Use SeeKpath to find the primitive cell and generate a high-symmetry k-points path.
+1. Use SeeKpath to find the primitive cell and generate a high-symmetry k-points path.
-3. Run an SCF calculation to obtain the ground state.
+2. Run an SCF calculation to obtain the ground state.
-4. Run a bands calculation along the high-symmetry k-points path.
+3. Run a bands calculation along the high-symmetry k-points path.

 ---